 Georgetown is the main city of the island of Penang, while Malacca is a coastal city between Kuala Lumpur and Singapore.
 Penang is one of the major attractions of Malaysia and probably the biggest holiday/beach resort in the country.
 Some of the most famous attractions in Penang are:

-1. Penang Hill – Although the view from the top is amazing, it felt like a tourist trap with thousands of people trying to get there.
+- Penang Hill – Although the view from the top is amazing, it felt like a tourist trap with thousands of people trying to get there.
 It took us 2h+ to buy the tickets and enter the funicular.

 3. Penang National Park – This is a beautiful park with excellent hiking trails and good beaches.
 It’s also our favorite thing to do in Penang!

-Klook.comWe didn’t really explore the surrounding area of Malacca, but there isn’t anything similar to Penang.
-In this regard, Georgetown and Penang are a better choice.
+We didn’t really explore the surrounding area of Malacca, but there isn’t anything similar to Penang.
+In this regard, Georgetown and Penang are better choices.
 For more info, check this list of things to do in Penang.

 Costs of traveling in Georgetown and Malacca

-As we explained before, Malaysia is a very affordable country, particularly if you aren’t a big drinker!
+As we explained before, Malaysia is a very affordable country, mainly if you aren’t a big drinker!
 Therefore both options are budget-friendly.
 However, Malacca is cheaper than Georgetown.
-This is even more obvious during peak season and school holidays when accommodation becomes much more expensive in Penang.
-Anyhow, the difference shouldn’t be more than 5-10 USD per person, per day.

-It really depends on your tastes, what you are looking for and the time you have for traveling in Malaysia.
+It really depends on your tastes, what you are looking for, and the time you have for traveling in Malaysia.

-- If you are really into history (or are Portuguese or Dutch) then visit Malacca;
+- If you are really into history (or are Portuguese or Dutch), then visit Malacca;

 - Do you want to feel and wander around an old town with many historic buildings/ruins, visit Malacca;